-Knowledge, Attitude and Perception Surveys were conducted in MLM and BPLM to identify potential interventions to improve efficiency, identify municipal perception and service delivery and more importantly to understand water resource knowledge, value of water and water use patterns by the community.
+Knowledge, Attitude and Perception Surveys were conducted in Maruleng Local Municipality and Ba-Phalaborwa Local Municipality to identify potential interventions to improve efficiency, identify municipal perception and service delivery and more importantly to understand water resource knowledge, value of water and water use patterns by the community.

-Multiple meetings and interviews were held with public practitioner, ward councillors, traditional authorities, ward committee members and community members
+Multiple meetings and interviews were held with public practitioners, ward councillors, traditional authorities, ward committee members and community members

-KAP surveys were structured to achieve community's perspectives and responses regarding water conservation knowledge, water quality and quantity, biographical information, metering and billing, service delivery perception, water sources and consumer charter knowledge.
-Details and results of KAP surveys have been submitted to AWARD and all municipalities, photographic records of KAP surveys are included in figures below.
+KAP surveys were structured to gather community's perspectives and responses regarding water conservation knowledge, water quality and quantity, biographical information, metering and billing, service delivery perception, water sources and consumer charter knowledge.
+Details and results of KAP surveys have been submitted to AWARD and all municipalities.